MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionengine_observer.md

 * **context**: The same context that was passed to ProtectionEngine::LoadUserCert

-An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::LoadUserCertAsync](#classProtectionEngine_1a047594fc160d5243b6883d7e7f37b2bd) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnLoadUserCertSuccess](undefined) or [ProtectionEngine::Observer::OnLoadUserCertFailure
+An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::LoadUserCertAsync and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnLoadUserCertSuccess or [ProtectionEngine::Observer::OnLoadUserCertFailure

 ### OnLoadUserCertFailure function
 Called when user cert loaded failed.